Dual Degrees and Certificate-Granting Programs

-Fifteen students from each class will be selected to participate in the three-year program through a competitive application process.
+Up to fifteen students from each class will be selected to participate in the three-year program through a competitive application process.
 While in the program, students take a complete business and legal curriculum, including core business law classes taught by Law School faculty and business classes taught by Booth School of Business faculty.
 The students will also work in business internships after their 1L year to gain experience, then complete the traditional 2L and post-graduate job searches with strong resumes to find work in their desired fields.
-Alumni from the Chicago Law School network who have extraordinary leadership experience in business and law serve as mentors to each student in the program.
+Alumni from the Law School network who have extraordinary leadership experience in business and law serve as mentors to each student in the program.

 Students who successfully complete the Doctoroff Business Leadership Program will connect their legal training to the world of business and entrepreneurship, having built critical analytical skills, gained crucial practical experience, and developed important business networks.

 Graduate Program in Health Administration and Policy

-In addition, the Law School has joined several other professional schools on campus (the Booth School of Business, School of Social Service Administration, Pritzker School of Medicine and Harris School of Public Policy) and now offers law students an opportunity to earn a Certificate in Health Administration and Policy (GPHAP) or a Certificate in Health Administration and Policy with a Concentration in Global Health while simultaneously obtaining a J.D.
+In addition, the Law School has joined several other professional schools on campus (the Booth School of Business, School of Social Service Administration, Pritzker School of Medicine and Harris School of Public Policy) and now offers law students an opportunity to earn a Certificate in Health Administration and Policy (GPHAP) or a Certificate in Health Administration and Policy with a Concentration in Global Health, while simultaneously obtaining a J.D. degree.